1970 Chevelle Restoration

 The Purchase

-The Chevelle seen in these pictures left the factory as a Malibu sport coupe, equipped with a small-block V8, four-speed transmission, bucket seats and floor console.
+This 1970 Chevelle left the factory as a Malibu sport coupe, equipped with a small-block V8, four-speed transmission, bucket seats and floor console.
 The exterior was black cherry (burgundy) with a black vinyl top.
-The interior sported white seats with black dashboard and carpet.
+The interior featured a console for the 4-speed shifter, and white seats with black dashboard and carpet.

 When purchased, the engine was a non-original 327ci small block with a 350-horsepower cam, an oversized dual-feed carburetor on a single-plane manifold, and dual-point distributor with mechanical advance.
 The engine made great power after 3,000 rpm, but was sluggish at lower RPMs.
 Since the car was to used as a daily driver, I needed to bring the engine performance back to a streetable level.